knackwurstking/picow-rgbw/README.md

 ## TODOs

 - [x] if sse event handler (frontend) is "offline" do set devices to offline (red)
-- [ ] On a GET devices request also send a (background) request to get the current duty for each device, data will be updated via sse event
+- [ ] ~On a GET devices request also send a (background) request to get the current duty for each device, data will be updated via sse event~
 - [ ] Scan method (`pico.Handler.Scan`) still missing
+- [ ] Fix rgbw control update on a device select if 0,0,0,0